FraunhoferISST/iot-data-sovereign-message-exchange-results/README.md

-<h2 align="center">IoT Data Sovereign Message Exchange Results</h2>
+<h2 align="center">Sovereign Data Exchange in Cloud-Connected IoT using International Data Spaces</h2>

 <div align="center">
-    Experiment results from a data sovereign message exchange in an IoT use case.
+    Raw experiment results from a data sovereign message exchange in an IoT use case.
 </div>